cabforum/cabforum.org/content/posts/2023/2023-12-04-minutes-of-the-f2f-60-meeting-in-portsmouth-nh-usa-3-5-october-2023-validation-sc-4-october.md

 Paul V: You can’t announce someone else’s AS.

 Tobias: You can.
-It was intented to catch misconfigurations more than provide security, though it has security properties because if you inject a path this way it’ll basically always be longer since there’s at least one additional element.
+It was intended to catch misconfigurations more than provide security, though it has security properties because if you inject a path this way it’ll basically always be longer since there’s at least one additional element.

 Paul V: It’s not important.
 It was just a comment that it might be a more detailed scenario, but what you’re saying might be true.